System requirements

 instead of[[...path]].tsx

 .
+Otherwise, you’ll need to delete it to let the root page be managed in Makeswift.
 For more information about the differences between catch-all and optional catch-all segments, refer to the Next.js Catch-all segments documentation. -

 The filename defines the